mybytes/chrome-packaged-app/README.md

 ***

-* Serve as a more substantial starting point for enterprise and commercial web applications
+* Serve as a more feature-rich starting point for enterprise and commercial web applications
 * Remain static, as in no web server _processing_ required
   - The only need for a web server is to host the contents of the app folder
 * Integrate best-of-breed JavaScript MVC, styling, ui, and tooling components "the Angular way"